Finding Court Records in Washington

-The Washington trial court system consists of Superior Courts, District Courts, Municipal Courts, Traffic Violations Bureaus, and Toll Court.
+It helps to understand how the Washington state court system works when you’re trying to find court records.
+The Washington trial court system consists of Superior Courts, District Courts, Municipal Courts, Traffic Violations Bureaus, and Toll Courts.

 Superior Courts have general jurisdiction over all cases that are not within the exclusive jurisdiction of another court.
 District Courts have limited jurisdiction over certain types of civil, criminal and traffic cases.
 All District Courts have a Small Claims department and some may have a Municipal department or a Violations Bureau.
 Municipal Courts have limited jurisdiction over certain criminal cases and most ordinance violation cases.
 Traffic Violations Bureaus are specialized municipal courts with limited jurisdiction over city ordinance violations.
 Toll Courts adjudicate contested civil penalties associated with unpaid toll fees.